Paxlovid vs Monoclonal Antibodies: Effective against Omicron BQ.1.1?

 More information: FDA bebtelovimab fact sheet for patients, parents, and caregivers.

-The COVID-19 Treatment Guidelines Panel’s Statement on Therapies for High-Risk, Non-hospitalized Patients With Mild to Moderate COVID-19 (Last Updated: August 8, 2022)
+The NIH COVID-19 Treatment Guidelines Panel’s Statement on Therapies for High-Risk, Non-hospitalized Patients With Mild to Moderate COVID-19 (Last Updated: December 28, 2022)

 Preferred therapies.
 Listed in order of preference: